Texas Landlord-Tenant Laws: An Overview

-You are obligated to return a security deposit within 30 days after the tenant vacates.
+According to Texas landlord-tenant laws, you as a landlord is obligated to return a security deposit within 30 days after the tenant vacates.
 However, the tenant must provide you with a forwarding address in a written form.
 Please understand though that a refund is not nullified simply because the tenant fails to do so.
 Provided, repairs were required, a list must be provided for the tenant with itemized deductions of the costs along with the return of any monies leftover.
 Repair costs that are deducted should not be items that are occurrences through normal wear and tear.
 Costs incurred should be in excess of this.

 What are the rules for ending a Texas lease agreement?

 The lease is the determining factor as to when and how a lease will end.
 It is important that this particular item is spelled out in detail in a written lease.
 In the absence of a printed lease agreement, where rent is paid each month, an advance notice of 30 days is needed by the tenant to be released from the rental obligations.
 If rent is paid on less than a monthly basis (such as weekly payments), the amount of notice needed to end the lease by a tenant, will be the amount between payments, not including the actual day the notice is given.

 My tenant has not moved out yet and is supposed to be, what can I do?